dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 | TextCorpus         |  1|
 | ParallelText       | 0 |

 Publications can be linked to several CLDF-modules, sometimes even of different types.
 These can be published together or separately on platforms like Zenodo.
-In clld_meta, the different modules are most often linked by the same Contribution_ID.
+In cldf_meta, the different modules are most often linked by the same Contribution_ID.
 They can be further linked via Concept_DOI, which would also track different versions.
-Here are all of the CLDF-contributions in clld_meta which are linked to several modules of different types.
+Here are all of the CLDF-contributions in cldf_meta which are linked to several modules of different types.

 - tsezacp (TextCorpus and Dictionary)
 - gerstnerhungarian (Wordlist and Dictionary)